 BOMBOOGIE: EMOTIONAL INTELLIGENCE

-Heritageand emotion are the perfect words to describe Bomboogie.
+‘Heritage’ and ‘emotion’ are the perfect words to describe Bomboogie.
 Since its inception, the brand has been associated with utilitarian and military aesthetics in menswear and womenswear.
 ‘Bomboogie’ was the name of an American WWII bomber, also known as the B17.
 One of those planes took off for the last time in 1944 and disappeared under mysterious circumstances.
 Boombogie’s brand name and logo symbolize the propeller that still keeps going.
 Nowadays the collections are designed, manufactured and distributed by the Italian company Space 2000 S.p.a., founded in 1977 in Milan.